 49 aware that God’s gaze is upon you, wherever you may be.

 50 As soon as wrongful thoughts come into your heart, dash them against Christ and disclose them to your spiritual father.
-51 Guard your lips from harmful or deceptive speech.
+51 Guard your lips against harmful or deceptive speech.

-The Holy Spirit presented me with these thoughts in the hopes that I might be smart enough to assimilate them into my Lay Cistercian spirituality and The Cistercian Way.
+The Holy Spirit presented me with these thoughts hoping that I might be smart enough to assimilate them into my Lay Cistercian spirituality and The Cistercian Way.
+These thoughts are my own interpretation (as I listened to Christ while on a park bench in the dead of winter) and do not reflect any Lay Cistercian or Cistercian points of view.
 I share them with you because I was asked to do so.
-All of these thoughts are my own interpretation (as I listened to Christ while on a park bench in the dead of Winter) and do not reflect any Lay Cistercian or Cistercian points of view.

 When I think of these tools for good works that St. Benedict suggested for his monks to move from self to God, they all demand action.
-If I am to expand the capacity for God “capacitas dei” in my inner self, I must struggle with what the World sets forth as part of my human nature verses what Christ bids us do to become fully human (Adam and Eve before the Fall and not after it).
-Unfortunately, all us us, including Christ and especially his body, the Church (that includes me), live in what St. Paul calls The World (after the Fall).
-Living in the World has consequences, such as pain, suffering, being ruled by our emotions, temptations to do evil and not good, thinking we are god.
+If I am to expand the capacity for God’s “capacitas dei” in my inner self, I must struggle with what the World sets forth as part of my human nature versus what Christ bids us do to become fully human (Adam and Eve before the Fall and not after it).
+Unfortunately, all of us, including Christ and especially his body, the Church (including me), live in what St. Paul calls The World (after the Fall).
+Living in the World has consequences, such as pain, suffering, being ruled by our emotions, temptations to do evil and not good, and thinking we are God.
 I bring this up because it is at the root of why, when any of us pray (that includes Pope all the way to me, who sits in the Tax Collectors’ seat in Church and will not raise his eyes to the heavens but keeps repeating, Jesus, Son of David, have mercy on me), we experience distractions and sometimes downright obscene thoughts.
-I must struggle to have in me the mind of Christ Jesus (Philippians 2:5) Christ had temptations.
-Temptations are just choices between good and evil, between what the World says is god and what God say is God.
-If you don’t know the difference, then you may have already been seduced by the Dark Side and not even realize it.
+I must struggle to have Christ Jesus’s mind in me (Philippians 2:5).
+Christ had temptations.
+Temptations are just choices between good and evil, between what the World says is God and what God says is God.
+If you don’t know the difference, you may have already been seduced by the Dark Side and not even realized it.

 My good friend George Unglaub, 83, who just died during Holy Week this year, asked me why we always have the most disturbing and pornographic thoughts while we attend Eucharist or sit before the Blessed Sacrament in contemplation of Christ.
 George, bless his soul, was a convert to the Church Universal.
-He was a proud Marine (Semper Fi, George!) and a crusty, old man who would never tire of telling people of how he saw Jesus in the Chapel at Good Shepherd Church, Tallahassee, Florida.
+He was a proud Marine (Semper Fi, George!) and a crusty, old man who would never tire of telling people how he saw Jesus in the Chapel at Good Shepherd Church, Tallahassee, Florida.
 A daily communicant and frequent participant in the Sacrament of Reconciliation.
-When I asked him why he went to the Monastery of the Holy Spirit in Congers, Georgia with his wife Vanessa, also received into the fullness of the Faith of the Universal Church a year ago, why he want to daily Eucharist at Good Shepherd, and why he wore out our priests going to Reconciliation, he simply said, “That is where I see Jesus.”
+When I asked him why he went to the Monastery of the Holy Spirit in Congers, Georgia, with his wife Vanessa, who also received into the fullness of the Faith of the Universal Church a year ago, why he wanted to do daily Eucharist at Good Shepherd, and why he wore out our priests going to Reconciliation, he simply said, “That is where I see Jesus.”
 Those who knew the no-nonsense George knew he actually did see Jesus.
-What a great inspiration of Faith for all us us who wax and wane with trying to master our emotions.
-George told me he would never master the Gifts of the Holy Spirit, in the sense that once you have them you can forget them.
-What he said was, he needs Jesus EVERY DAY to keep his focus.
-What he could do is use these gifts of the Holy Spirit to help him each day to see Christ.
+What a great inspiration of Faith for all of us who wax and wane with trying to master our emotions.
+George told me he would never master the Gifts of the Holy Spirit, in the sense that once you have them, you can forget them.
+He said that he needs Jesus EVERY DAY to keep his focus.
+He could use these gifts of the Holy Spirit to help him each day to see Christ.
 He was passionate about this.
 I mean passionate.
 I bring up George as one of the answers to having bad or evil thoughts during extremely spiritual times.

 AND LEAD US NOT INTO TEMPTATION.